influxdata/docs.influxdata.com-ARCHIVE/content/flux/v0.7/introduction/flux-vs-influxql.md

 ---

-_See [Create histograms](/flux/v0.7/guides/histograms) for an example of using Flux to create a cumulative histogram._
+_For an example of using Flux to create a cumulative histogram, see [Create histograms](/flux/v0.7/guides/histograms)._

 ---